nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     2. Test case: `editorder 1 i/Light bulb d/21-11-2025` <br>
        Expected: The order is successfully edited.
 Details of the edited order shown in the status message.

-2. Editing an order in a filtered order list using command aliases.
+2. Editing an order in a filtered order list using the command alias.

     1. Prerequisites: Orders filtered using `filterorder` command with at least 1 order listed. <br>
        Example: `filterorder pending`